top of page

 Director's Note

-On one hand, I believe that this impulse is a fundamental and timeless function of being human, something that has always been so, however, with the prominence of social media, the myth-making machine, this has become more pronounced and is now so normalized in our contemporary culture that most of us fall prey to it on a daily basis with only a vague awareness of the far-reaching implications.
+On one hand, I believe that this impulse is a fundamental and timeless function of being human, something that has always been so, however, with the prominence of social media, the myth-making machine, this has become more pronounced and is now so normalized in our contemporary culture that most of us fall prey to it daily with only a vague awareness of the far-reaching implications.

-As a mother, I am committed to teaching my children to see the world through a compassionate lens, one that prevents them from 'judging a book by its cover'.
-I have always believed that to be a very important practice as one can miss the potential of a situation, person, place, or thing by unfairly judging it by its outward appearances.
+As a mother, I am committed to teaching my children to see the world through a compassionate lens that prevents them from 'judging a book by its cover'.
+I have always believed that to be a very important practice as one can miss the potential of a situation, person, place, or thing by unfairly judging it by its outward appearance.
 The spirit of this expression teaches us to never assume the worst.
 What struck me, conversely, as the core of this story took shape, was the potential danger that can result when our assumptions lull us into a false sense of security.

-I experienced when I was blindsided by my own narrow perceptions and faced with a harsh awakening when my fantasy and reality clashed and left me reeling.
+My intention with Tomorrow is to evoke the emotional journey I experienced when I was blindsided by my narrow perceptions and faced with a harsh awakening when my fantasy and reality clashed and left me reeling.

-My hope with this film is that it opens the eyes and quiets the minds of our viewers long enough to process a deeper awareness of how each one of us filters information and how generating unsupported narratives can lead us down dangerous paths paved with our own narrow assumptions.
+My hope with this film is that it opens the eyes and quiets the minds of our viewers long enough to process a deeper awareness of how each one of us filters information and how generating unsupported narratives can lead us down dangerous paths paved with our narrow assumptions.

-May 'Tomorrow' inspire audiences to look closer and examine their individual measures of reality and explore how we all participate in perpetuating falsehoods when we neglect to see past the facades.
+May 'Tomorrow' inspire audiences to look closer and examine their measures of reality and explore how we all participate in perpetuating falsehoods when we neglect to see past the facades.

 _DSC0364.JPG